What Is Water Weight?

 If you work in an office or spend long amounts of time sitting, I recommend a quick walk every 30-45 minutes.
 You might get a drink of water, go to the bathroom or even walk around the office.
 We already know that sitting all day is bad for our health, so a quick walk and stretch can help in many different ways!
 Another way to reduce water retention in your lower limbs is by elevating your legs.
 Lay on your back with your feet resting on a small stool or something similar for up to 30 minutes.

 2. Eating a diet that is too high in salt

 A common lifestyle cause of water weight is eating a diet high in sodium (salt).
 Eating too much salt can cause water weight because your body holds onto more water.

-Even if you’re not heavy-handed with salt on your food, a lot of pre-packaged or processed foods can be very high in sodium, even if they are necessarily ‘salty’ foods.
+Even if you’re not heavy-handed with salt on your food, a lot of pre-packaged or processed foods can be very high in sodium, even if they aren't necessarily ‘salty’ foods.